FREE CONSULTATION

 3- Seek legal counsel.
 An attorney experienced in workplace sexual harassment claims can thoroughly review your case to determine how to proceed.
 Your sexual harassment lawyer can then help you gather evidence to substantiate your claim, file a claim with the EEOC, and bring a lawsuit against the responsible party or parties, if necessary.
 With legal representation by your side, you can protect yourself against employer retaliation and obtain the compensation you deserve for any damages suffered.

 Sexual Harassment will be considered under the totality of the circumstances when submission to or rejection of this conduct explicitly or implicitly affects an individual’s employment, it unreasonably interferes with an individual’s work performance, or when it creates an intimidating, hostile, or offensive work environment.
 If any of the above occurs, it is important for the victim to inform the harasser directly that the conduct is unwelcome and must stop.
 Also, the victim should use any employer complaint mechanism or grievance system that is available to the victim.
-If you are experiencing sexual harassment at your workplace and are in need of legal support contact New York City or Long Island sexual harassment lawyer today.
+If you are experiencing sexual harassment at your workplace and are in need of legal support contact New York City sexual harassment lawyer today.

 How Sexual Harassment Can Occur in the Workplace